2021 July to December in the churches

 Several members of the St Matthew's congregation are involved in the organisation of the annual Shoe Box appeal through the Rotary Club - and we will be collecting boxes in both churches.

 On Saturday 25 September we had the pleasure of marrying Tom and Sophie at St Edmund's.

 October started with Harvest.
 At St Edmund's we had a Harvest Fish and Chip Supper in the Church Hall, followed by a short musical and literary entertainment - good to hear the Compton organ being played again, though we failed to take any photos.
 On Sunday we had Tom from Christian Aid who came and spoke about the situation in Malawi, and later enjoyed Choral Evensong.
 Church looked beautiful.
-We also baptised Lacey, with parents Paul and Jennifer.
+We also baptised Lacey, with parents Peter and Jennifer.

 Some normality returned the following week.
 Peter was able to go into both Portway and Walter Evans Schools and deliver "in-person" assemblies.
 We celebrated Harvest at Walter Evans, and they organised both a harvest loaf, and a collection for the Padley Centre.

 On Tuesday 5 October we had the first St Edmund's Luncheon Club for a year and a half.
 It was great having the team and the guests back in the Church Hall.

 The following weekend at St Matthew's, the church also looked beautiful for harvest.
 On Saturday we married Chris and Mollie, and baptised both Mollie and their son Freddie.
 On Sunday Melanie led a morning celebration, then we baptised Oscar (here with mum Olivia, dad Marc and big brother Solomon), and we had Choral Evensong.